 Big Data Engineers are responsible for the utilization of available data and technologies to build a data landscape for Data Scientists.
+Data Engineer and Data Scientist, you need to keep in mind that both roles have their own importance in the field of Analytics.
 A Big Data Engineer’s knowledge goes beyond the data that is available in the company and its storage locations and also extends to data integration into the central analysis infrastructure and identifying suitable technologies that can be used.

 Big Data Engineer Tasks

 A Big Data Engineer’s work starts with the understanding of the technical requirements and then moves to the planning and development stage to build a flexible but robust infrastructure.
 They work on data collection, storing, processing, and analysis.
 To frame it in simple terms, a Big Data Engineer makes crucial data easily accessible and usable across multiple departments of an organization.

 Acquire all the required Big Data skills by enrolling in Intellipaat’s Hadoop Certification Course